caesarx26/caesarx26/README.md

-- 👋 Hi, I’m @CaesarSaladx
+- 👋 Hi, I’m @CaesarSaladx.
+I am a CS student.
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C++.
-- 📫 How to reach me caesarrobles26@gmail.com
+- 📫 Contact me at caesarrobles26@gmail.com

 <!---
 CaesarSaladx/CaesarSaladx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.